 Week 15 NBA Power Rankings: The Top 15

-As we delve into the upper echelon of the rankings, the atmosphere shifts dramatically.
-These teams are no longer in the phases of rebuilding or trial-and-error; they are actively pursuing playoff positions, home-court advantage, and championships.
-The significance of injuries, late-game strategies, and exceptional leadership from stars has never been greater.
-Here’s a breakdown of teams 15 through 1 as the season intensifies.
+As we move into the top half of the rankings, the tone changes fast.
+These teams are no longer rebuilding or experimenting, they’re chasing playoff spots, home-court advantage, and championships.
+Injuries, late-game execution, and star leadership now matter more than ever.
+Here’s how teams 15 through 1 stack up as the season heats up.

 15. Miami Heat (25-22)